 Earning a big yearly income doesn’t necessarily mean you’re wealthy.
 On the flip side, earning a modest wage doesn’t mean you can’t build real, lasting wealth.
 Income is the money you earn while wealth is actually having money.

-Let’s take a look at two families and how the difference in their financial habits and mindset have had a bigger impact on their wealth than the size of their income.
+Let’s take a look at two families and how the difference in their financial habits and mindset has had a bigger impact on their wealth than the size of their income.

 The Parker’s have a modest income but are wealthy